The Nation’s 1st Diaper Bank

 and watching tennis, ice skating and basketball are her hobbies, as well as going out to eat or

 Jade-Lynn is a mom of three small children, wife, and humanitarian.
 She has a background in theater arts and education in anatomy and physiology as part of a nursing program at Pima Community College and the University of Arizona.
 After working as a Certified Nursing Assistant both in a hospital setting and long-term care facilities, she decided to follow her passion and peruse a future in teaching dance.

 Jade-Lynn was inspired by watching Fred Astaire and Ginger Rogers at a young age and soon after she began a 10-year journey in ballet, performing with Ballet Arizona and Ballet Tucson.
 She has been teaching dance since the age of 18, with a current focus on Ballroom, Latin, and Country.
 She has competed at national events, performs at Showcase, and has attended Dance Camps across the country.
 Jade-Lynn continues her own dance education by working with a variety of coaches including national champions.
 She is a firm believer in using dance to heal and empower.
 She has worked with students using dance to help rehabilitate physical injuries after open-heart surgery, knee & hip replacements, shoulder injuries, and spinal fusions.
 She has seen the power of dance overcome emotional hurdles and bring a huge light to people’s lives!
 She routinely volunteers at local K-8 schools, teaching Ballroom to students as part of Physical Education courses, after school programs, and Etiquette courses.
 Jade says, “Dance is a universal language.
 No matter where you go on the planet you can share and express yourself through dance.”

-See Karen's Bio
+See Kasandra's Bio

-See Craig's Bio
+See Ashley's Bio